Military humor: Television

 Some comedies, like the Don't Call Me Charlie!
 (1962–63) TV series (about a young veterinarian drafted into the Army and stationed in Paris), are totally devoted to the military theme.
 The fourth series of the British sitcom Blackadder, known as Blackadder Goes Forth, revolves around the life of Edmund Blackadder in the trenches of World War I.

 Books

 Notable books include Shel Silverstein's Grab Your Socks (1956), Jaroslav Hašek's The Good Soldier Švejk (1923) and Catch-22 by Joseph Heller.
-Reader's Digest's Humor in Uniform (1963) is a collection of short true anecdotes depicting amusing experiences in the armed forces.
+Reader's Digests Humor in Uniform (1963) is a collection of short true anecdotes depicting amusing experiences in the armed forces.
 In 1941, according to editor Harold Hersey, there were about 350 Army camp newspapers.
 Three years later, when they had expanded to "hundreds and hundreds", he compiled his collection of camp newspapers cartoons, More G.I.
 Laughs (1944).

 In 2002, Hyperion published Kilroy Was Here: The Best American Humor from World War II by Charles Osgood.
 Publishers Weekly reviewed: